 Ketosis, or “keto”, is a natural state for the body in which it becomes almost completely fuelled by fat through eating a ketogenic diet: low carb, moderate protein, lots of healthy fats.
 As babies, we are born in a state of ketosis and remain that way until we begin eating solid foods (breast milk is almost entirely fat!)
 We also dip into a state of ketosis when we enter prolonged periods of not eating, or fasting, including while we are asleep.
 It is possible to wake up in a ketogenic state!

-Those of us who follow a ketogenic lifestyle switch our fuel sources back to the way we were born; we run almost entirely on fat.
-Insulin hormones dip to low levels and we rapidly burn stored fat for fuel.
-Outside of weight loss, we ketonians experience sustained energy, mental focus, exercise endurance, and a bevy of other health benefits such as disease prevention and treatment.
+Those of us who follow a ketogenic lifestyle can switch our fuel sources back to the way we were born, we can run almost entirely on fat.
+When Insulin hormones dip to low levels we can rapidly burn stored fat for fuel.
+Aside of weight loss, we ketonians experience sustained energy, mental focus, exercise endurance, and a bevy of other health benefits such as disease prevention and treatment.